 GD and T stands for Geometric Dimensioning and Tolerancing is a manufacturing mechanism and design approach.
 It is a set of symbols and rules used on a drawing to communicate the intent of the design.
-In this article, we will discuss the top GD and T interview questions.
+This article will discuss the top GD and T interview questions.

 GD and T Interview Questions and Answers

-GD and T symbols help to accurately describe part geometry in engineering drawing and help ensure the quality of the manufactured part.
+GD and T symbols help to accurately describe part geometry in engineering drawings and help ensure the quality of the manufactured part.
 GD and T also help communicate design and assembly requirements in a drawing.
-Thus, if you are serious about a career in mechanical engineering, then you must gain expertise in GD and T. In this article, we have collated a list of the top GD and T interview questions, to help you crack your interview while applying for the post of a mechanical engineer.
+Thus, if you are serious about a mechanical engineering career, you must gain expertise in GD and T. In this article, we have collated a list of the top GD and T interview questions, to help you crack your interview while applying for the post of a mechanical engineer.

 1. What is meant by GD and T?

 Geometric Dimension and Tolerance (GD and T) is a process for describing engineering tolerances.
 GD and T is a very essential part of a mechanical product design.
 GD and T define the degree of precision and accuracy needed on the controlled feature of a part.
 It is used to define the nominal (theoretically perfect) geometry of assemblies and parts , to define the allowable variation in form and possible size of individual features, and to define the allowable variation between features.

 2. Describe how you go about calculating feeds and speeds and how you determine cut depths and cut widths for a particular operation?

 Each one may have a different answer to this question.
 We have a whole article on how to optimize Cut Depth and Cut Width for 2D machining.
 However, when you are using 3D profiling the rules change.
 CAM developer Robert Grzesek has written a fabulous guest post for us on how to choose your stepover for 3D work.